 Sew the bag lining

-Sew the lining the same way as you did the front of the bag – sewing 1in in from each side with a 5/8in seam allowance from the top.
+Sew the lining the same way as you did the front of the bag – but this time sew 3/4in in from each side with a 5/8in seam allowance from the top.
 However, you don’t have to baste it closed this time.